Which teams to root for during Chiefs’ bye week to boost Kansas City in AFC standings

-KANSAS CITY, Mo. — With a 7-4 record while at no. 1 in the AFC West, the Kansas City Chiefs are in prime position to host a playoff game as they go into their bye week.
+KANSAS CITY, Mo.
+(WDAF) — With a 7-4 record while at No. 1 in the AFC West, the Kansas City Chiefs are in prime position to host a playoff game as they go into their bye week.

 But in a wide-open AFC, a series of wins and losses around them could move the Chiefs up or down in conference standings while they sit at home full from Thanksgiving leftovers.